 Those days are gone now, and those early travelers and expats would probably be astounded by the changes the city has gone through.
-Prague is now the sixth most-visited city in Europe, receiving an estimated 4.1 million visitors in 2009.
+Prague is now the sixth most-visited city in Europe, receiving an estimated 4.1 million visitors in 2009, proving travel is good for you.
 And it’s no wonder, the city ticks off every box on the European “must-have” list for travelers – fascinating history?
 Gorgeous art and architecture?
 Delicious local food and drink?
 Affordable prices?
 Prague fits every requirement.

 There’s More to Czech Food Than “Czech Food”